shudhamsu1/laravel-crud/README.md

-# User Management System with Social Features #
+# User Blog Post Management System with Social Features #

 This project is a web-based user management system with social features, including user registration, login, logout, profile photo upload, user-to-user chat, and blog posting.live search functionality, and permission management using Laravel Gates, Policies, and Permissions.
 The project also includes a feature for sending automated emails from the application.
 It was built using php, laravel, bootstrap, Javascript and Mysql as a database.